Joe Pasquale: Stage

 Pasquale has starred in numerous Christmas pantomimes for various venues across the UK.

 In 1999, Pasquale made his stage acting debut in Larry Shue's The Nerd before playing Guildenstern in a UK tour of Tom Stoppard's Rosencrantz and Guildenstern Are Dead in 2004 and in 2007, Pasquale played Leo Bloom in the UK tour of Mel Brooks's musical The Producers opposite Cory English and Russ Abbot.
 He also played Tony Grimsdyke in a UK tour of Doctor in the House opposite Robert Powell in 2012 and played King Arthur in Monty Python's Spamalot at the Playhouse Theatre in London's West End on a UK tour from 2013 to 2016.

 In 2018, Pasquale played Frank Spencer in Some Mothers Do 'Ave 'Em, based on the BBC sitcom, on a UK tour.
 In 2021, Pasquale played Al in John Godber's April in Paris on a UK tour opposite Sarah Earnshaw.

 Pasquale joined Bradley Walsh, Brian Conley and Shane Richie as part of "The Prat Pack" for a one-night-only sold-out concert at the London Palladium on 30 March 2024.
 Following the Palladium concert, the four reunited to celebrate the opening of Fareham Live on 28 September 2024.
 The four will tour the UK in April and May 2025.

+In August 2026, Pasquale will make his Edinburgh Fringe debut in 11½ Angry Men by Guy Unsworth at The Pleasance.